 It’s not uncommon for students to be from a household that is not comprised of a biological mother and father.
 Perhaps there’s one biological parent and a stepparent, or the student’s parents are separated but not divorced.
 Maybe the student lives with a grandparent or aunt.
-These situations can be confusing when it comes to knowing whose information you need to include when filing the Free Application for Federal Student Aid (FAFSA).Download our free PDF:
+These situations can be confusing when it comes to knowing whose information you need to include when filing the Free Application for Federal Student Aid (FAFSA).Download Our

 Here’s an in-depth breakdown to help you figure out what information should be included on the FAFSA for your particular situation.